-- Preview Email Newsletter

 WASHINGTON, July 25 -- The Rochester Food Policy Council (FPC) has submitted a public comment letter to the U.S. Department of Agriculture (USDA) expressing serious concerns about the department's proposed System of Records Notice for the National Supplemental Nutrition Assistance Program (SNAP) Information Database.
 The letter emphasizes potential risks to vulnerable populations and the implications of sharing personal information among various agencies.

-The council, which comprises community more ST
+The council, which comprises community members and stakeholders dedicated to enhancing th more ST

 Rocky Mountain Immigrant Advocacy Network Urges DHS to Reinstate SIJS Deferred Action Policy (10)